Spiritbox: 2021–2024: Return to touring and EPs

 Josh Gilbert began playing with Spiritbox in 2022.

 In October 2021, Spiritbox performed on the Coheed and Cambria-headlined S.S.
 Neverender cruise, produced by Norwegian Cruise Line partner Sixthman.
 In August 2021, Spiritbox was announced as one of the supporting bands on Underoath's Voyeurist tour, along with Bad Omens and Stray from the Path, in February and March 2022.
+(Note: Initially, Every Time I Die was to join Underoath and Spiritbox on this tour; however, the band broke up in January 2022.)
 In May 2022, dubstep artist Illenium released the single "Shivering", which showcased Spiritbox in their feature debut.
 Ghost announced a few days later that Spiritbox would be guests alongside Mastodon as opening acts for the second North American leg of their Imperatour through August and September 2022.
 However, Spiritbox announced the departure of bassist Bill Crook less than a week later, a mutual decision within the band.
 Spiritbox quickly recruited Josh Gilbert, who had recently left As I Lay Dying, as their temporary touring bassist.
 He would be welcomed as a full-time member in April 2023.